 winner, but her career needs to be defined in the context of country superstars instead of reality-show contestants.
 Her millions of records sold, her dozens of awards, her many record-breaking feats on the charts, and her status as one of the most powerful people in the music business all testify to her staying power beyond

 grew up in the small town of Checotah, Oklahoma, and began singing with her church at the tender age of three.
-Throughout her childhood, she also performed at functions for the Lion's Club and Old Settlers Day, eventually moving on to festival gigs in several states.
-Along with developing her singing,
+She performed throughout her childhood, eventually moving on to festival gigs in several states.
+Along with developing her singing, Underwood

 learned to play guitar and piano.
 She graduated from high school as her class salutatorian and majored in mass communication at Northeastern State College with an eye on a career in broadcast journalism, but continued her singing career throughout her studies.